Introducing the Social Research Association (SRA)

 The SRA is the membership association for social researchers, founded in 1978.
 Our aims are to promote high quality standards of research, and to represent, support, connect and inform our members and the wider social research community.
 To meet these aims we run a wide range of training courses and events, and produce publications and guidelines on research ethics, commissioning, data protection, and more.
 The membership is varied with all sectors and disciplines represented, but with a focus on applied research in the UK and Ireland.
 The SRA is a registered charity no. 1123940.

 Benefits of membership

 Our comprehensive training programme supports the professional development of social researchers at Foundation and Advanced level.
-We organise 100+ high quality, competitively priced training courses each year in the UK.
-Taught by expert practitioners in each subject, our courses cover a wide range of practical qualitative and quantitative methods and skills.
+We organise 120+ high quality, competitively priced training courses each year in the UK.
+Taught by expert practitioners in each subject, our courses cover a wide range of practical qualitative, quantitative, and evaluative methods and skills.
 We also partner with NatCen Social Research.
 All our courses can be booked here.

-Our regional branches and group are well-established and organise events and seminar programmes of particular interest to locally based social researchers.
+Our regional branches and group are well-established and organise events and webinar/seminar programmes of particular interest to locally based social researchers.